Folly (band)

+History

 Early years

 Folly was formed in around 1997 at High Point Regional High School.
 Agim Colaku and Geoff Towle were the only two original members who remained in the band throughout.
-Former members include Josh Witt (drums), Billy Pouch (bass), Kurt Rohel (drums), Larry Braun (vocals), and Tony Perdisatt (vocals).
+Former members include Josh Witt (drums), Billy Pouch (bass), Kurt Rohel (drums), Larry Braun (vocals), Al Phillips (trumpet) and Tony Perdisatt (vocals).

 Jon Tummillo became the vocalist in 1998, and Arben Colaku, Agim's brother, joined at bass a year later.
 Folly's first release was recorded at Nada Studio in Orange County, NY.
 The band played shows in the New Jersey and tri-state area, before meeting Jesse and Alex Burton, managers of small New Jersey indie label New World Records.

 Before they recorded their first EP, "For My Friends" at the beginning of summer 2001, for New World Records, they embarked on a tour of the East Coast of the United States with Face First.
 After Anthony Wille joined as the band's drummer, they began to play outside of their regional area across the rest of the country.
 In early summer of 2002, Folly met producer Sal Villanueva of Big Blue Meenie, where they had been the year before to mix their EP, to record a further three-track demo, featuring backing vocals from members of Shai Hulud.
 After a further two tours, the band played a show at the Stevens Institute of Technology in Hoboken, New Jersey, with Converge, The Survivors, and A Life Once Lost, where they were approached by Fred Feldman, owner of Triple Crown Records.